Hidden-anisotropy-induced $\pi$ phase shift in all-optical magnetization precession: Theoretical description of magnetization dynamics

-where $\hbar$ is the reduced Planck's constant, $D_p$ is the number of atoms per atomic volume, $E_D$ is the Debye energy, and $\lambda_{ep}$ is the microscopic electron-phonon coupling constant.
-Constant $R$ determines the demagnetization rate, and is related to the spin-flip probability $\alpha_{sf}$ during electron-phonon collisions, mediated by the spin-orbit coupling, through
+with $m$ being the magnitude of \textbf{m}, $\gamma$ the gyromagnetic ratio, $T_C$ the Curie temperature, $\alpha$ the Gilbert damping constant, and \textbf{B} the total effective magnetic field, including the external, anisotropy and demagnetizaion field contributions.
+Constant $R$ determines the demagnetization rate, and is related to the spin-flip probability $\alpha_{sf}$ during electron-phonon collisions, mediated by the spin-orbit coupling, through $R = 8 \alpha_{sf} g_{ep} k_B T_C / E_D ^2 \mu_{at}$ with $\mu_{at}$ the number density of Bohr magnetons.
+The main modification made here to the conventional M3TM \cite{koopmans10} is the addition of the transverse relaxation term in Eq. (\ref{mllg}).

-with $\mu_{at}$ the number density of Bohr magnetons for the ferromagnet.
-Compared to the M3TM \cite{koopmans10}, the main modification made here is the addition of the transverse relaxation term to the equation of motion for the magnetization vector.
-In spirit, the separation of the magnetization dynamics into longitudinal and transverse relaxations used here is similarly employed in the LLB equation \cite{Kazantseva08} and the self-consistent Bloch equation \cite{Xu12}.
-The only difference lies in the longitudinal relaxation term, which is given here by the M3TM \cite{koopmans10}.